Skip to content

 Business owners may be eligible for a loan through the Webster-Calhoun Cooperative Telephone Association’s Revolving Loan Fund.
 Eligible projects for loans can include any community or economic development project that benefits the rural area, such as new or expanding private businesses, non-profit groups, and city or county governments.

-Eligible Loan Recipients
+Eligible Loan Recipient

 Eligible Uses of Funds